PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 Everyone who participated share this idea of resilience, meaning that in an adversity situation, everybody, including the private sector, the civic sector, all agreed that we need to fix this -- by yesterday.

-Now, who among the government can say "go ahead?"
+Now, who among the government can say "go ahead"?
 Is this legal?
 Is this secure?
 Is this privacy-enhancing?
 Usually, it takes four ministers, and three minister at-large in order to OK every step.
 During the pandemic, of course there is the CECC commander who basically says, "This must be done."

 We had a really intense experience nationwide, to deploy very large-scale, on the fly situation applications during the past three years.